Nishith-Reddy/email_sentiment/README.md

 ## Introduction

-The development stages of this application can be streamlined into three key phases:
+The development of the **E-mail Tone Analyzer** is organized into three main phases:

-1. Data Preparation and Labeling
+### 1. Data Preparation and Labeling
-   * Identify and scope the data relevant to the task.
-   * Apply systematic labeling to ensure high-quality annotations, aligning with the application's objectives.
+- **Objective**: Build a robust dataset to train and evaluate the model.
+- **Steps**:
+  - Load email data from a tab-separated file or other structured formats.
+  - Process raw text data, including cleaning and removing unnecessary columns.
+  - Apply sentiment analysis to label emails as `positive`, `neutral`, or `negative` using pre-trained models like `cardiffnlp/twitter-roberta-base-sentiment`.
+  - Introduce additional labeling for `formality`, classifying each email as `formal` or `informal` using a fine-tuned model or custom logic.
+  - Map and clean labels to ensure consistency, such as merging variations of `Formal`/`Informal`.
+  - Save the processed data for downstream tasks in CSV format.

-2. Model Fine-Tuning and Application Development
+### 2. Model Fine-Tuning and Application Development
-   * Make corrections to the wrongly labeled data.
-   * Fine-tune the Large Language Model (LLM) using the labeled dataset for optimal performance.
+- **Objective**: Optimize the model's performance and provide a user-friendly interface for real-time analysis.
+- **Steps**:
+  - **Fine-Tuning**:
+    - Combine sentiment and formality labels to create a unified dataset for training.
+    - Fine-tune the LLM on this dataset to improve its ability to detect nuanced email tones.
+  - **Application Development**:
+    - Develop a Python-based API function (`email_analyzer`) to interact with the fine-tuned LLM.
+    - Configure generation parameters such as `temperature`, `top_p`, and `max_output_tokens` for controlled and meaningful responses.
-   * Build an interactive Streamlit application for seamless user interaction and real-time feedback.
+    - Build an interactive application using **Streamlit** to allow users to input email text and receive instant tone analysis.

-3. Evaluation and Validation
+### 3. Evaluation and Validation
-   * Construct an evaluation dataset and manually label it for benchmarking.
+- **Objective**: Quantify the model's accuracy and reliability using rigorous metrics.
+- **Steps**:
+  - Construct a labeled evaluation dataset, representing various email styles and tones.
+  - Use metrics such as:
+    - **Precision**: How accurate are the positive predictions?
+    - **Recall**: How many actual positives are correctly identified?
+    - **F1 Score**: The harmonic mean of precision and recall.
+    - **Confusion Matrix**: Evaluate true positives, false positives, true negatives, and false negatives.
+    - **ROC-AUC Score**: Assess the model’s ability to distinguish between classes.
+  - Generate detailed classification reports and visualize results to identify areas for improvement.

+## Key Features
+- **Sentiment Analysis**: Classifies email tone as positive, neutral, or negative.
+- **Formality Detection**: Distinguishes between formal and informal emails.
+- **Interactive Application**: Provides real-time analysis through an easy-to-use Streamlit app.
-   * Assess the model’s performance using this dataset, identify areas for improvement.
+- **Comprehensive Metrics**: Evaluates the model’s performance using precision, recall, F1-score, and more.

-## Further Reading
+## Future Work

-This is filler text, please replace this with a explanatory text about further relevant resources for this repo
-- Resource 1
-- Resource 2
-- Resource 3
+- Enhance the model to detect additional tones, such as urgency or professionalism.
+- Expand datasets with multilingual support for broader applicability.
+- Integrate advanced visualizations in the Streamlit app for better user insights.